A JOURNEY INTO MY

 Posts & Pages

-It’s obvious that photos on a photography website are the most important elements.
-But sometimes, I wanted to post an article that is not photo related.
-So I decided to start with a blog as the central point of my website.
+Photos on a photography website are the most essential elements.
+But sometimes, I wanted to post an article that is not photo-related.
+So, I decided to start with a blog as the central point of my website.

 Custom Posts & Fields

-I didn’t want to go in the direction of a plain photo gallery to show all my work.
+I didn’t want to go toward a plain photo gallery to show all my work.
 A gallery with a lightbox pop-up was probably the fastest to develop but not the most efficient for search engines.
-With my gallery, I can give every photo its own post page; in that way, it’s easier for search engines to find my content.
-In addition to the photo, I wanted to show extra information.
-I needed some custom fields to handle all the extra data, like camera equipment, camera settings, audio samples, download fields etc. Luckily there are plug-ins for that in WordPress.
+With my gallery, I can give every photo its post page; that way, it’s easier for search engines to find my content.
+In addition to the image, I wanted to show extra information.
+I needed custom fields to handle all the additional data, like camera equipment, camera settings, audio samples, download fields, etc. Luckily, there are plug-ins for that in WordPress.
 I use Advanced Custom Fields Pro (ACF) to handle those fields.
 Oxygen Builder works very well with ACF!

 To be continued…

-Update: Click here to read Developing a Website Part 5
+Update: Click here to read Developing a Website Part 1 / Part 2 / Part 3 / Part 4 / Part 5 / Part 6